Submissions

 Abstract and Keywords

 The abstract should be informative and self-explanatory, briefly present the topic, state the scope of the experiments, indicate significant data, and point out major findings and conclusions.
-The abstract should be 150 to 250 words in length.
+The abstract should be 120 to 250 words in length.
+Complete sentences should be used when writing the abstract.
+The methods used, and the results obtained presented in the abstract should be written in the past tense.
 Standard nomenclature should be used, and abbreviations should be avoided.
-While the abstract is conceptually divided into three sections (background, methods/principal findings, and conclusions/significance), do not apply these distinct headings to the abstract within the manuscript file.
+While the abstract is conceptually divided into four sections (introduction/background, materials and methods, results/principal findings, and conclusions/significance), do not apply these distinct headings to the abstract within the article file.
 No literature should be cited.
-Following the abstract, about five keywords that will provide indexing references should be listed.
+Following the abstract, five keywords that will provide indexing references should be listed.

 Introduction